gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 ## 📊 SESSION STATUS OVERVIEW

+## 🚨 COMET SELF-DIRECTIVE - ABSOLUTE DOCUMENTATION STANDARDS

+**ZERO TOLERANCE POLICY:**
+- ❌ NO placeholders like "Other...", "Additional...", "etc.", "..."
+- ❌ NO summarizing - document EVERY SINGLE item explicitly
+- ❌ NO combining items - each gets its own line
+- ❌ NO omitting details - if it exists, it's documented
+- ❌ NO assumptions - verify everything in source
+- ❌ NO lazy shortcuts - complete precision required

+**WHEN DOCUMENTING:**
+1. List EVERY page by its EXACT name from Wix
+2. Document EVERY field: Parent, URL, Title, Meta
+3. Verify EVERY entry against the actual Wix site
+4. If unsure about ANY detail, check the source
+5. Update counts IMMEDIATELY when items change

+**IF A PLACEHOLDER IS ABSOLUTELY NECESSARY:**
+1. Mark it with ⚠️ WARNING symbol
+2. Add to IMMEDIATE NEXT STEPS with specific action
+3. NEVER let it persist across sessions
+4. Treat as CRITICAL BLOCKER until resolved

+**VIOLATION = PROJECT FAILURE**

+---

+## 📦 DYNAMIC PAGES (CMS Templates)

+**Note:** These are template pages for CMS collections, not individual content pages

+- Case_studies (Item)
+- Case_studies (List)
+- Industries (Item)
+- Industries (List)
+- Locations (List)
+- Resources (Item)
+- Resources (List)
+- Roles (Item)
+- Roles (List)
+- Services (Item)
+- Services (List)
+- Solutions (Item)
+- Solutions (List)

+**Status:** CMS templates exist but collections optimization is separate phase
 | Metric | Value | Details |
 |--------|-------|---------|
 | **Session Dates** | 2025-11-17/18 | Multi-day optimization session |